 The random effects give a much clearer picture of the relative magnitude of the 2021 heatwave.
 Considering inter-year variability much reduces the return periods of each 2021 maxima for those that exceed the threshold (Figure 3), and in particular, the cross-station mean of the random effects is highest in 2021 (0.468) compared with the next highest (0.250) in 1961.
-The highest variance in random effects (0.270) also occurs in 2021, perhaps due to different parts of the region experiencing the heatwave to varying degrees, with extremely high relative temperatures at some stations and more typical temperatures at others, and while previous years have isolated random effects in 2021 distinguishes it from previous warm years, e.g., 1961.
+The highest variance in random effects (0.270) also occurs in 2021, perhaps due to different parts of the region experiencing the heatwave to varying degrees, with extremely high relative temperatures at some stations and more typical temperatures at others, and while previous years have isolated random effects at individual stations that reach the same levels as 2021, consistency of the high random effects in 2021 distinguishes it from previous warm years, e.g., 1961.